kim196/Schedule_MedStar/README.md

 This tool automates that entire process.

-It reads the master **Excel schedule**, applies all assignment rules, and automatically:
+It reads the **Excel schedule.xlsx**, applies all assignment rules, and automatically:
 - Balances **P/W (Point / W)** roles fairly across providers
 - Exports a **CSV** with all precomputed P/W assignments
 - Generates **daily `.docx` assignment sheets** from a Word template